FINANCIAL AID POLICY

 Financial Aid is publicly promoted bi-annually and students apply via a formal application process.

-Certain external funders or donors specify criteria for the awarding of their financial aid, e.g., academic excellence, community involvement.
+Some external funders or donors specify criteria for the awarding of their financial aid, e.g., academic excellence, a particular field of study or community involvement.
 The FAC is therefore obliged to ensure that students meet the eligibility criteria and will allocate the funds as per the funder’s request.

 An Appeals Committee will be appointed by Management on a case-by-case basis.